 Document the scene

-In era of smartphones, there is no reason not to document the incident by taking a bunch of pictures.
+In the era of smartphones, there is no reason not to document the incident by taking a bunch of pictures.
 Having photographic evidence can help your case.
 Be sure to take images from many angles of both vehicles, any skid marks, and the scene as a whole.

-#3 Deal with insurance
+Deal with Insurance

 If you don’t have insurance, check out our guide which covers that topic.
 If you do, it’s time to consider making a claim.
 Either with your insurance or against another driver’s, depending on the situation and whether you live in a no-fault state or not.